music-encoding/music-encoding/BUILD_COMMANDLINE.md

      Apache Ant™ version 1.10.13 compiled on September 27 2020
      ```

      We recommend using the latest stable release of Apache Ant™.
 If your system has an older version of Apache Ant™ installed you might still give it a try though.
-If the prompt returns an empty string, please refer to the [Apache Ant™ Installation Instructions](https://ant.apache.org/manual/install.html). **MacOS users are advised to install ant using brew.**
+If the prompt returns an empty string, please refer to the [Apache Ant™ Installation Instructions](https://ant.apache.org/manual/install.html). **macOS users are advised to install ant using [Homebrew](https://brew.sh/).**

      ```shell
      brew install ant